March 23 Movement: Goma

-Jeune Afrique later reported that M23 rebels acquired as well as six artillery pieces (type 26 and BM-type rocket launchers)approximately ~20 shipping containers filled with arms and ammunitions of various caliber, all of which were abandoned by the FARDC during their retreat from Goma.
+Jeune Afrique later reported that M23 rebels acquired as well as six artillery pieces (type 26 and BM-type rocket launchers) approximately ~20 shipping containers filled with arms and ammunitions of various caliber, all of which were abandoned by the FARDC during their retreat from Goma.

-DR Congo president Joseph Kabila urged Goma's citizens to "resist" the M23 takeover.
+Congolese president Joseph Kabila urged Goma's citizens to "resist" the M23 takeover.
 UN Secretary General Ban Ki-moon criticized the M23 for alleged human rights violations during the takeover, including "intimidation of journalists", and abduction of women and children.
 Noting that the First Congo War had begun with fighting in the same region, the New York Times described the takeover of Goma as "raising serious questions about the stability of Congo as a whole".

-On 21 November 2012, during the siege more than 2,000 Congolese soldiers and 700 policemen defected to M23.

-On 22 November, the FARDC, in cooperation with local Mai-Mai elements, routed the M23 rebels from the nearby town of Sake, 27 kilometers from Goma, as they marched towards Bukavu.
+On 21 November, further atrocities were reported, including the murder of a soldier's wife at the Katindo camp entrance.
+The attack occurred after a dispute with an M23 guard, who used a bayonet to kill her in broad daylight.
+The same day, the International Criminal Court (ICC) reopened investigations into Bosco Ntaganda and Sylvestre Mudacumura.
+In response to the escalating crisis, President Joseph Kabila convened with Rwandan President Paul Kagame and Ugandan President Yoweri Museveni in Kampala.
+The tripartite summit issued a joint communiqué imploring M23 to relinquish control of Goma.
+However, M23 refused, demanding direct negotiations with President Kabila as a prerequisite for withdrawal.
+The United Nations Security Council enacted Resolution 2076 (2012), unequivocally condemning M23's aggression and demanding an immediate cessation of hostilities.
+The European Union echoed these calls for an end to violence.
+Despite mounting international pressure, M23 remained defiant, conditioning its retreat on meeting its political and territorial demands.On 22 November, the FARDC, in cooperation with local Mai-Mai elements, routed the M23 rebels from the nearby town of Sake, 27 kilometers from Goma, as they marched towards Bukavu.
 Also 22 November, Kabila suspended General Gabriel Amisi's FARDC commission because of an inquiry into his alleged role in arms sales to various rebel groups, including the FDLR, in the eastern part of the country, so it implicated M23.
+That day, M23 soldiers facilitated the extrajudicial killing of a suspected thief in the Ndosho neighborhood, where he was burned alive by a mob.
+The group justified the act by claiming a lack of detention facilities.
 On 23 November, M23 rebels retook Sake from the FARDC after an intense four-hour battle and reinforced their position in the town, as they reportedly moved toward Kirotshe to the south, Mushaki to the north-west, and Kingi to the north.
 Meanwhile, the FARDC reinforced their position in Minova, near the South Kivu provincial border, with more than 3500 soldiers.
 The UN has declared that it lost access to 30 of its 31 refugee camps in the area due to the M23 offensive.